fwmarkcheung/spring-rest-pipeline-example/README.md

 2. `mvn spring-boot:run`

 curl -v localhost:8080/api/books
+curl -v localhost:8080/api/health - use for readiness probe

 This demonstrates how to implement a full end-to-end Jenkins Pipeline for a Java application in OpenShift Container Platform.
 This sample demonstrates the following capabilities: